Engagement and Support within our Industry

 LINX Manchester — Steering Eyeballs Closer to Content: Wholesale Networks Tricks for Local Traffic Delivery Watch the presentation here.

 We’re one of the organisers of NetMcr: an informal monthly social for networkers in the Manchester area.
 Members meet monthly and there’s usually a presentation or two and of course some beers.
 Recently the virtual meet-ups have been joining forces with NetLdn - there were around around 150 participants at the last meeting.

 There are a number of services that we run that benefit the broader network community:

-We provide an open privacy DNS service.
-Based on Pi-Hole, by blocking advertising providers this should help reduce the attack surface of visiting websites and reduce the risk of your browser being infected during your surfing by a compromised advert carrying a drive-by exploit payload.
+We provide an open privacy DNS service]#privacy-dns).
+Based on Pi-Hole, blocking advertising providers helps to reduce the attack surface of visiting websites and reduces the risk of your browser being infected during your surfing by a compromised advert carrying a drive-by exploit payload.

 Wi-fi on “AS41495 Faelix Limited”

 We often find that wireless networks in datacentres can be unreliable, so we operate our own open “AS41495 Faelix Limited” SSID in 8 datacentres and anyone in the datacentres can use it.
 We provide unfiltered internet access with IPv4 and IPv6 connectivity.

 We’re active contributors to the VyOS project.
 Vy0S is an open source network operating system providing a free routing platform that provides the functionality available from the commercial platforms.